gpoehl/phpReport/docs/source/sheet.rst

 .. php:method:: sheet(string $name, $value, $headerAction = null, $footerAction = null, ...$params)

-    Calculate attributes in a sheet.
+    Aggregate attributes in a sheet.

     Sheet is a collection of calculators for a horizontal representation of a value.
     Call this method once for each sheet.